boltops-tools/jack/docs/_docs/structure.md

 The configuration file provides everything that is required to rebuild the Elastic Beanstalk environment.

-Now that you now where the jack configurations are are located and what they look like.
+Now that you now where the jack configurations are located and what they look like.
 Let use it!

 <a class="btn btn-basic" href="{% link _docs/install.md %}">Back</a>
 <a class="btn btn-primary" href="{% link _docs/tutorial.md %}">Next Step</a>